dheerajtp/cal-pal/README.md

 - **Food Logging**: After registering, users can log the foods they eat throughout the day, specifying the name of the food item and its calorie count.

-- **Calorie Calculation**: Drork automatically calculates the total daily calorie intake based on the foods logged by the user.
+- **Calorie Calculation**: Calpal automatically calculates the total daily calorie intake based on the foods logged by the user.

 ## Todo